matikepa/matsonkepson.github.io/content/blog/post007-creating-lambda-with-cdk-typescript-and-localstack/index.md

 ---
-title: creating lambda with CDK typescript and LocalStack
+title: Creating Lambda with CDK, TypeScript, and LocalStack
-summary: Click for more ...
+summary: Creating and deploying an AWS Lambda function using AWS CDK with TypeScript, while testing it locally via LocalStack.
 date: 2024-12-04
 authors:
   - Mati: author.jpeg